RepairKnowledge

 Q4: Is general anesthesia needed?

 A4: Most cases require only local anesthesia.
-Only consider sedation for very large areas, very deep locations, or multiple sites needing treatment.
+Only consider gentle pain-relief anesthesia for very large areas, very deep locations, or multiple sites needing treatment.

 Q5: Will the lump grow back after minimally invasive extraction?